-- Clearing & Collateral: developing an industry-standard bilateral initial margin model, collateral optimisation and the market impact of new clearing and collateral requirements
+- Clearing & Collateral: including developing an industry-standard initial margin model, collateral optimisation and the market impact of new clearing and collateral requirements

-- Risk Management: including stress testing, scenario analysis, econometric modelling and hedging
+- Risk Management: including liquidity risk management, model risk, econometric modelling and hedging

-- Correlation: including dependence modelling, risk management, stochastic correlation and correlation skew
+- Correlation: including dependence modelling, hedging and risk management, stochastic correlation and correlation skew

 NEW Speakers Include: